-Biden’s 1st White House Christmas made somber by pandemic
+COVID-19 makes Biden’s 1st White House Christmas less merry

 “The White House is never as beautiful as it is at Christmas.
 It’s just gorgeous,” said Jeremy Bernard, who oversaw holiday decorating and event planning as President Barack Obama’s social secretary.
 “It’s a shame that more people can’t go through, but it’s the reality of being in a pandemic.”

-In part to make up for the lack of access, photos and an interactive tour of the decorations were uploaded to the White House website, and the first lady tweeted video of herself describing the décor and theme in each of the rooms and public spaces.
+In part to make up for the lack of access, photos and an interactive tour of the decorations were uploaded to the White House website, and the first lady tweeted video of herself describing the decor and theme in each of the rooms and public spaces.

 She revived the long tradition — which had lapsed under the previous administration — of opening the executive mansion for the PBS series, “In Performance at the White House.”
 A holiday-themed installment aired Tuesday night featuring Andrea Bocelli, Billy Porter, Norah Jones, The Jonas Brothers and others performing from different rooms in the White House.